 Answer questions and see how you rank against other players.Play Now

 Despite the racial abuse, particularly at away games, Robinson had an outstanding start with the Royals, leading the International League with a .349 batting average and .985 fielding percentage.
-His excellent year led to his promotion to the Dodgers.
-His debut game on April 15, 1947, marked the first time an African-American athlete played in the major leagues.
+His successful year led to his promotion with the Dodgers, and subsequently, his history-making designation as the first African-American player in Major League Baseball.

 Others defended Jackie Robinson's right to play in the major leagues, including League President Ford Frick, Baseball Commissioner Happy Chandler, Jewish baseball star Hank Greenberg and Dodgers shortstop and team captain Pee Wee Reese.
 In one incident, while fans harassed Robinson from the stands, Reese walked over and put his arm around his teammate, a gesture that has become legendary in baseball history.

 Jackie Robinson succeeded in putting the prejudice and racial strife aside, and showed everyone what a talented player he was.
 In his first year, he hit 12 home runs and helped the Dodgers win the National League pennant.
 That year, Robinson led the National League in stolen bases and was selected as Rookie of the Year.
 He continued to wow fans and critics alike with impressive feats, such as an outstanding .342 batting average during the 1949 season.
 He led in stolen bases that year and earned the National League's Most Valuable Player Award.

 Robinson soon became a hero of the sport, even among former critics, and was the subject for the popular song, "Did You See Jackie Robinson Hit That Ball?"
 An exceptional base runner, Robinson stole home 19 times in his career, setting a league record.
 He also became the highest-paid athlete in Dodgers history, and his success in the major leagues opened the door for other African-American players, such as Satchel Paige, Willie Mays, and Hank Aaron.